LeedsCodeDojo/FPvsOOP/Object Oriented Rules.md

 1. Only One Level Of Indentation Per Method
 2. Don’t Use The ELSE Keyword
 3. Wrap All Primitives And Strings
-4. First Class Collections
-5. One Dot Per Line
+4. One Dot Per Line
-6. No More Than Two Instance Variables
+5. No More Than Two Instance Variables
-7. No Setters/Properties
+6. No Setters/Properties
+7. Explicit inheritance must be used at least once
+8. No Functional code
+    * First-class functions
+    * High-order functions
+    * Declarative code (e.g Linq)

 ### 1. Only One Level Of Indentation Per Method